Thematic analysis: Phase 5: Defining and naming themes

 Defining and refining existing themes that will be presented in the final analysis assists the researcher in analyzing the data within each theme.
 At this phase, identification of the themes' essences relate to how each specific theme forms part of the entire picture of the data.
 Analysis at this stage is characterized by identifying which aspects of data are being captured and what is interesting about the themes, and how the themes fit together to tell a coherent and compelling story about the data.

 In order to identify whether current themes contain sub-themes and to discover further depth of themes, it is important to consider themes within the whole picture and also as autonomous themes.
 Braun and Clarke recommend caution about developing many sub-themes and many levels of themes as this may lead to an overly fragmented analysis.
 Researchers must then conduct and write a detailed analysis to identify the story of each theme and its significance.
 By the end of this phase, researchers can (1) define what current themes consist of, and (2) explain each theme in a few sentences.
-It is important to note that researchers begin thinking about names for themes that will give the reader a full sense of the theme and its importance.
+Researchers begin thinking about names for themes that will give the reader a full sense of the theme and its importance.
 Failure to fully analyze the data occurs when researchers do not use the data to support their analysis beyond simply describing or paraphrasing the content of the data.
 Researchers conducting thematic analysis should attempt to go beyond surface meanings of the data to make sense of the data and tell an accurate story of what the data means.